-- The NMAA physical packet, which includes the medical assessment completed on or after the April 1st before the current school year, concussion acknowledgment signature form, and consent to treat form. - The concussion course certificate received at the end of the NFHS online concussion course. - Oak Grove online registration form
+The NMAA physical packet, which includes the medical assessment completed on or after the April 1st before the current school year, concussion acknowledgment signature form, consent to treat form and Oak Grove's random drug test consent form.

+- The concussion course certificate received at the end of the NFHS online concussion course. - Oak Grove online registration form